Drones spotted above Belgian airbase were ‘spying’ on military planes, defense minister says

 Kleine-Brogel Air Base, in the municipality of Peer, hosts the largest unit of Belgian defense forces in the country and aims to “fundamentally contribute to NATO’s nuclear deterrence strategy,” according to its website.
 Local media reports have long rumoured the presence of US nuclear weapons at the site.

+Belgium’s Ministry of Defense told CNN it cannot confirm or deny the presence of nuclear weapons at the base.
 When asked for comment, NATO referred CNN to the Belgian authorities.
-CNN has approached Belgium’s Ministry of Defense for further comment.

 The latest sightings come as Europe is on high alert after recent incursions by drones and aircraft into NATO airspace.